Portland, Oregon: Economy

 Portland's location is beneficial for several industries.
 Relatively low energy cost, accessible resources, north–south and east–west Interstates, international air terminals, large marine shipping facilities, and both west coast intercontinental railroads are all economic advantages.

 The city's marine terminals alone handle over 13 million tons of cargo per year, and the port is home to one of the largest commercial dry docks in the country.
 The Port of Portland is the third-largest export tonnage port on the west coast of the U.S., and being about 80 mi upriver, it is the largest fresh-water port.

 The scrap steel industry's history in Portland predates World War II.
-By the 1950s, the scrap steel industry became the city's number one industry for employment.
-The scrap steel industry thrives in the region, with Schnitzer Steel Industries, a prominent scrap steel company, shipping a record 1.15 billion tons of scrap metal to Asia during 2003.
-Other heavy industry companies include ESCO Corporation and Oregon Steel Mills.
+Radius Recycling (formerly Schnitzer Steel), a major scrap recycler is headquartered in the KOIN Tower in Portland.
+Other heavy industry companies in Portland include ESCO Group, and Evraz Oregon Steel Mills.

 Technology is a major component of the city's economy, with more than 1,200 technology companies existing within the metro.
 This high density of technology companies has led to the nickname Silicon Forest being used to describe the Portland area, a reference to the abundance of trees in the region and to the Silicon Valley region in Northern California.
 The area also hosts facilities for software companies and online startup companies, some supported by local seed funding organizations and business incubators.
 Computer components manufacturer Intel is the Portland area's largest employer, providing jobs for more than 15,000 people, with several campuses to the west of central Portland in the city of Hillsboro.

 The Portland metro area has become a business cluster for athletic/outdoor gear and footwear manufacturer's headquarters.
-Shoes are not manufactured in Portland.
-The area is home to the global, North American or U.S. headquarters of Nike (the only Fortune 500 company headquartered in Oregon), Adidas, Columbia Sportswear, LaCrosse Footwear, Dr. Martens, Li-Ning, Keen, and Hi-Tec Sports.
+The area is home to the global, North American or U.S. headquarters of Nike (the only Fortune 500 company headquartered in Oregon), Adidas, Columbia Sportswear, LaCrosse Footwear, Dr. Martens, Li-Ning, Keen, Hi-Tec Sports, and Snow Peak.
 While headquartered elsewhere, Merrell, Amer Sports and Under Armour have design studios and local offices in the Portland area.

-Other notable Portland-based companies include industrial goods and metal fabrication company Precision Castparts, film animation studio Laika; commercial vehicle manufacturer Daimler Trucks North America; advertising firm Wieden+Kennedy; bankers Umpqua Holdings; child care and early childhood education provider KinderCare Learning Centers; and retailers Fred Meyer, New Seasons Market, and Storables.
+Other notable Portland-based companies include industrial goods and metal fabrication company Precision Castparts, film animation studio Laika; commercial vehicle manufacturer Daimler Trucks North America; shipbuilding and ship repair company Vigor Marine Group; advertising firm Wieden+Kennedy; bankers Umpqua Holdings; child care and early childhood education provider KinderCare Learning Centers; and retailers Fred Meyer, New Seasons Market, Storables, and Powell's Books.

 Breweries are another major industry in Portland, which is home to 139 breweries/microbreweries, the 7th most in the nation, as of December 2018.
 Additionally, the city boasts a robust coffee culture that now rivals Seattle and hosts over 20 coffee roasters.